milesmcc/personal/PORTFOLIO.md

 * ...in [WorthHiding](https://worthhiding.com) (a personal site for publishing pieces related to computer science, political science, politics at large, privacy, and government transparency): more than 50 pieces (and 75k words).
 * ...in the [Washington Post](https://www.washingtonpost.com/news/monkey-cage/wp/2017/08/24/congress-keeps-quiet-on-u-s-drone-policy-and-thats-a-big-problem/): "Congress keeps quiet on U.S. drone policy — and that’s a big problem" (with Sarah Kreps)
 * ...in [Foreign Affairs](https://www.foreignaffairs.com/articles/2019-08-02/not-your-fathers-bots): "Not Your Father’s Bots" (with Sarah Kreps)
-* ...in the [New York Times](https://www.nytimes.com/2019/09/24/opinion/facebook-google-apps-data.html): "Tip of the Week: Privacy Spy" (scroll down a bit to see where PrivacySpy is featured)
+* ...in the [New York Times](https://www.nytimes.com/2019/09/24/opinion/facebook-google-apps-data.html#link-6fea96a5): "Tip of the Week: Privacy Spy" (you may need to scroll down a bit to see where PrivacySpy is featured)

 _This section does not include media written about me or about things I have made.
 It only includes written publications that I have authored.
 For information on coverage, see [here](#media-coverage-and-publications)_.